tuanphpvn/kazam/README.md

 Optionally you can record sound from any sound input device that is supported and visible by PulseAudio.

-Since Kazam has been stop development since 2014.
-Continue their work is welcome!
+Since Kazam has been stopped development since 2014.
+Continue their work are welcome!

 ### Installation - development version
 ======================================